 11:02 – 16:25

 It should come as no surprise that bullying is a personal topic to me, as well as some other topics covered by Thirteen Reasons Why.
 Sure, I’m older now.
 But I think we as a society labour under the illusion that adulthood changes a person, when I think we just become older versions of ourselves.
-I’m still that kid from all those years ago.
+I’m still that child from all those years ago.
 If the adult me is somehow a different person, he will have inherited every last scar and emotional trauma of whomever was here before.

-And it doesn’t.
-That’s entirely true.
-It’s also completely irrelevant.
-Because pain is pain, and you don’t help anybody by disrespecting what they feel.
+Childhood drama is far from important in the grand scheme of things but pain is pain, and you don’t help anybody by disrespecting what they feel.
 You don’t make anybody feel better by insisting that their problems aren’t important.
 I’m convinced that’s one of the reasons why young people today aren’t getting help.
 We can’t look past the fact that they’re worried about stupid stuff.
 (As if our own problems are so damn enlightened.)

 Bullying in and of itself isn’t important, but its long-term consequences are no less serious than how it feels for the kids who suffer it.
 Hate is definitely a learned behaviour, and I think most of us learn it in school.
 Because we’re encouraged to emulate each other rather than those who know better.
-Kids who need role models end up as role models for others.
+Children who need role models end up as role models for others.

 ‘Stories that Are True’ Black Sails